Niticodersh/NYC-Taxi-Demand-Prediction/README.md

 |-------|--------------------------|------------------------|-----------------------|
 | MSE   | 0.000273                 | 0.000269               | 0.000281              |

-## Analysis
-- **Complexity**: Multiple stages may increase model complexity, leading to challenges in maintenance and interpretation.
-- **Data Dependence**: Model performance heavily depends on dataset characteristics, such as the presence and quality of seasonal patterns.
-- **Overfitting**: Introduction of multiple stages and architectures may increase the risk of overfitting, affecting generalization performance.

 ## Conclusion
 Our work demonstrates the effectiveness of separate models for ordinal and continuous numerical data, along with innovative sequence representation techniques.
 These approaches are architecture-independent and applicable to various time series forecasting tasks, providing insights into periodicity in data.